arrancurran/madeslowly.github.io/README.md

-A Jekyll built website for Made Slowly
+A Jekyll build for Made Slowly

 ## Structure